chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 This page collects PSN and Notion data in two steps: grab PSN titles first, then match them to Notion items.
 It skips some platforms like GameBoy and PC (but you best believe I played the shit out of _Pokémon Red_ and _RollerCoaster Tycoon_), filters out hidden rows and irrelevant properties, and includes data for each game within compilations, such as the _Mass Effect Trilogy_, to get a fuller picture.
 Then, cache and serve! (side note: I’m only including PSN stuff because I have always been in House PlayStation since the PS1 — if I had some Xbox consoles or played regularly on PC, I’d have loved to include those too)

 All in all, it’s a very nerdy thing.
 Not many people care about this level of information, but it was a great opportunity to use some APIs. (also, I might as well have personal stuff on my personal website!)
-You’ll note I didn't provide a full breakdown of how these abstractions are used in my `now.js` and `gameslibrary.js` data files as it’s very specific to my setup and might not be useful to everybody, but [my website has a public repository](https://github.com/chriskirknielsen/dotcom-2024/), so you can go digging there (this post is long enough without two additional walls of code!).
+You’ll note I didn’t provide a full breakdown of how these abstractions are used in my `now.js` and `gameslibrary.js` data files as it’s very specific to my setup and might not be useful to everybody, but [my website has a public repository](https://github.com/chriskirknielsen/dotcom-2024/), so you can go digging there (this post is long enough without two additional walls of code!).

 ## Notion Markdown Converter